 Can You Sue the Salt Lake City Police Department?

 Police misconduct is becoming a hot topic in Utah and across the nation.
 Police misconduct can take many forms and can result in an innocent individual becoming a victim of unwarranted violence and rights violations.
 Victims of misconduct have the right to sue the police department to protect their civil rights.
-If you or a family member was a victim of police misconduct, you should speak with an experienced Salt Lake City criminal defense.
+If you or a family member was a victim of police misconduct, you should speak with an experienced Salt Lake City criminal defense lawyer.
 Criminal attorney and civil rights lawyer Darwin Overson has over 16 years of experience that he will use to help you fight your claim.
 Overson Law is here to explain how you can sue the Salt Lake City police department.

 Types of Police Misconduct Cases